Marketing a Business in Iceland

 Advertising and Sales promotions in Iceland

-If you are starting a business in Iceland, there are numerous advertising agents, with several Icelandic agencies that are experienced in marketing imported products correctly for the Icelandic market.
+If you are expanding a business in Iceland, there are numerous advertising agents, with several Icelandic agencies that are experienced in marketing imported products correctly for the Icelandic market.
 There are two daily newspapers and various magazines.
 There is also a national radio station that is broadcast across the country.
 Television is also a popular media and products, especially consumer goods, are advertised on both national channels.

 Large advertising hoardings are also a popular way of promotion if you are setting up a business in Iceland.